usernamenumber/edx-platform/docs/en_us/course_authors/source/releasing_course/beta_testing.rst

 * Each beta tester must register a user account for that email address and username, activate the account, and be enrolled in your course.

-**Note**: If the beta test starts before the **Enrollment Start Date**, testers cannot enroll themselves.
-To streamline this process, ask the beta testers to register and activate their accounts.
-Then, you can enroll the beta testers and select the **Auto Enroll** and **Notify students by email** options.
+.. note:: If the beta test starts before the **Enrollment Start Date**, testers can register and activate their accounts, but they cannot enroll themselves in your course.
+You can enroll the beta testers in your course prior to the **Enrollment Start Date**.
 See :ref:`Enrollment`.

 To add a single beta tester: